IceMajor2/hyperskill-projects/AccountService/README.md

 In order to get this project launched on your machine, see the instructions below.

-1. Download this directory (it's not repository) this link:
+1. Download this directory (it's not repository) through, for example, this link:
 ```shell
 https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FIceMajor2%2FJetBrains_course%2Ftree%2Fmain%2FAccountService
 ```